h3mps/website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD candidate in Economics
+role: Postdoctoral Fellow

 # Organizations/Affiliations
 organizations:
-- name: University of Toronto
+- name: University of Alberta
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Candidate in Economics at the University of Toronto and I am on the 2023-2024 job market.
-My research interests include public, urban and labour economics with my job market paper studying the impact of Greenbelt policies and land use regulation on housing markets.
+bio: I am a Postdoctoral Fellow at the University of Alberta studying urban economics issues that are relevant to policymakers.

 interests:
+- Urban Economics
 - Public Economics
-- Urban Economics
 - Labour Economics